Insights

 SMS/MMSRCS

-ContentLimited to text (160 characters/SMS msg) and basic media (MMS).Supports high-quality media, files, emojis, and rich content like images, videos, GIFs, and more.
+ContentText (160 character limit) and basic media (MMS)High-quality media, files, emojis, and rich content like images, videos, GIFs, and more

-FeaturesBasic; no typing indicators or read receipts.
-Includes typing indicators, read receipts, group chats, and more.
+FeaturesBasic; no typing indicators nor read receiptsTyping indicators, read receipts, group chats, and more

-What does RCS do better than SMS texting?
+What does RCS do better than SMS?
 Well, just about everything!
+Where SMS is limited to plain text and links, RCS offers features like:

-• Higher text limits: SMS messages are limited to 160 characters, while RCS messages don’t have a character limit.
+• Higher text limits: SMS messages are limited to 160 characters, while text portions of RCS messages are limited to 3072 characters.

-• Larger files: Send images up to 2 MB and videos up to 10 MB in size.
+• Larger file sizes: Send images up to 2 MB and videos up to 10 MB in size.

 • Read receipts: If the recipient has their read receipts enabled, you’ll see the word “Read” along with the time they read your RCS message.